FOREX-Dollar bulls retreat as Yellen stresses need for caution

 “Such a cautious stance suggests a rate hike in April is unlikely, and there are increased doubts that the Fed will be ready to move in June,” said Sean Callow, senior currency strategist at Westpac Bank.

-With Yellen seemingly putting external risks on a par with domestic factors in the bank’s policy deliberations, China’s manufacturing survey and U.S. nonfarm payrolls on Friday could trigger a fresh bout of market volatility.
-(Reporting by Ian Chua; Editing by Eric Meijer)
+With Yellen appearing to put external risks on par with domestic factors in the bank’s policy deliberations, China’s manufacturing survey on Friday could trigger a fresh bout of market volatility.
+Friday will also bring fresh clues on the strength of the U.S. labour market, with the latest U.S. nonfarm payrolls report.
+(Editing by Eric Meijer and Sam Holmes)